Kaho-Lee/ZSTL_Master_Thesis/README.md

 1. For AwA and LastFM,

-    1. Run dataset_download.sh to get AwA2 and LastFM dataset
+    1. Run 'dataset_download.sh' to get AwA2 and LastFM dataset

     2. run the relevant feature extraction jupyter notebook at 'Data_Processing' directory to form the tasks dataset